-Keenan McKenzie regularly travels around the US with dance-oriented swing ensembles such as The Mint Julep Jazz Band, Michael Gamble & The Rhythm Serenaders, and The Jonathan Stout Orchestra featuring Hilary Alexander.
-In the past year, he has performed in Austin, Los Angeles, New York City, Boston, St. Louis, and Parma, Italy.
-Keenan frequently plays straight-ahead jazz with the North Carolina Jazz Repertory Orchestra and delivers energetic party music with The Shakedown.
-He also enjoys playing contra dances with The McKenzies from time to time, providing an eclectic mix of old-time, Irish, ragtime and more!
+Keenan McKenzie regularly travels across the US with dance-oriented swing ensembles such as The Mint Julep Jazz Band, Michael Gamble & The Rhythm Serenaders, and The Jonathan Stout Orchestra featuring Hilary Alexander.
+In recent years, he has also been fortunate to perform in Italy, South Korea, Slovenia, and France, Keenan frequently plays straight-ahead jazz with the North Carolina Jazz Repertory Orchestra and delivers energetic party music with The Shakedown.
+His own band, the Riffers, plays for dances, concerts, and private events.

-In December 2017, Keenan released his first album of original material, entitled Forged in Rhythm.
-A love letter to the swing dance community, the music has already been DJed around the world and even inspired new choreographed routines!
-Keenan has also written originals for the Mint Julep Jazz Band, and his jazz ensemble charts have been performed and recorded by collegiate and professional ensembles.
-These include arrangements of the music of Ryan Kisor, Joel Frahm, Cyrus Chestnut, and Peter Bernstein, all premiered by the artists themselves.
-Keenan has also served as a transcriber for Heritage Sounds, helping to revive and adapt the repertoire of Chick Webb, Jimmie Lunceford, and Lionel Hampton so it can be played live once more.
+Two of Keenan's compositions, "Trebuchet" and "Buffalo Convention," have appeared in film and television.
+The latter appears on Forged in Rhythm, his debut album of original material, released in 2017.
+His second solo project, A Bull City Holiday, was released in 2019.
+With 11 original holiday songs, the album celebrates North Carolina's expansive talent, with nearly 30 musicians from the state.
+Keenan has also written originals for the Mint Julep Jazz Band, and his large ensemble charts have been performed and recorded by collegiate and professional bands.
+These include arrangements of the music of Ryan Kisor, Joel Frahm, Cyrus Chestnut, and Peter Bernstein, all premiered with the artists themselves.
+Keenan has also served as a transcriber for Heritage Sounds, reviving the repertoire of Chick Webb, Jimmie Lunceford, and Lionel Hampton so it can be played live once more.